TebaldiLab/FoldARE/README.md

 # EnsembleFold
 Thesis Project 2025 - Vladyslav Husak

-This file can be edited by Toma Tebaldi and ...
+This file can be edited by Toma Tebaldi and Vlad Husak